 The Eminem “Lose Yourself” case is a bit funny, but it’s by no means trivial.
-Musicologize thinks it’s very possible that this soundalike is going to be found to infringe upon Eminem’s “Lose Yourself,” and that makes it a big deal.
+I think it’s very possible that this soundalike is going to be found to infringe upon Eminem’s “Lose Yourself,” and that makes it a big deal.
 Let’s get way into it.

-The funny part first — videos of a formal New Zealand court listening to “yo, his palms are sweaty, knees weak, arms are heavy, there’s vomit on his sweater already, mom’s spaghetti” and so forth, slight smiles on their faces.
+But first, the funny part — videos of a very formal New Zealand court listening to “yo, his palms are sweaty, knees weak, arms are heavy, there’s vomit on his sweater already, mom’s spaghetti” and so forth, slight smiles on their faces.
 Last night HBO’s John Oliver was talking about it on Last Week Tonight.

-Funny as heck-ness aside, this is going to be an interesting verdict that one hopes will illuminate the mathematics and the morality of “soundalikes” and the line between influence and infringement.
+Funny as heck-ness aside, this is going to be an interesting verdict that one hopes will illuminate the math and the morality of “soundalikes” and the line between influence and infringement.

-It probably won’t though.
-Lay listeners may well just hear both and say, “sounds almost exactly the same,” and “why would anyone write such a close copy?”
+One can hope, but it probably won’t illuminate anything.
+Lay listeners will hear both tracks and say, “sounds almost exactly the same,” and “why would anyone write such a close copy?”

 Here’s why: Soundalikes happen because advertisers, game publishers, movie trailer production houses, and the like commission them.
-Producers or directors often have a song or a sound in their heads from the start, but of course they can’t or don’t want to pay the hefty licensing fee for that Randy Newman song or that John Williams theme, so they ask a composer to provide the same “vibe” for less, a lot less, a couple of zeros less.
+Producers or directors often have a song or a sound in their heads from the start, but of course, they can’t or don’t want to pay the hefty licensing fee for that Randy Newman song or that John Williams theme, so they ask a composer to provide the same “vibe” for less, way way less, a couple of zeros less.

 What does a musicologist look at when considering the similarity of two tracks?
 Let’s walk through it a little bit and consider some pertinent issues — the ones that should’ve been analyzed in the first place, and the ones that this case might (but probably won’t) turn on.

 First, Eminem’s “Lose Yourself,” like most things worthy of the “soundalike” treatment in the first place, is absolutely iconic.
-It’s my 13-year-old son’s hands-down-favorite song of all time; in its style mine as well.
-Good chance it’s well liked by some of the robe wearing folks in that New Zealand courtroom.
-And whenever you’re dealing with an iconic track — as Led Zeppelin could tell you — as soon as listeners hear the sound of the record, just the first few notes perhaps, they know it, that’s the track!
+It’s my 13-year-old son’s hands-down-favorite song of all time.
+Good chance it’s well-liked by some of the robe-wearing folks in that New Zealand courtroom.
+And whenever you’re dealing with an iconic track — as Led Zeppelin could tell you — as soon as listeners hear the sound of the record, just the first few notes perhaps, they recognize the track!
 People hear the first three notes of “Stairway To Heaven” and it’s “Stairway.”
-UNLESS it’s “Taurus” which sounds almost exactly the same as “Stairway” for the first few seconds.
+(Unless it’s “Taurus” which sounds almost exactly the same as “Stairway” for the first few seconds.)

-Sounding alike and being alike are confoundingly different things.
-And this is by the way is what the soundalike composer is asked to exploit — perilous though it might be.
+Sounding alike and being alike are confoundingly very different things.
+And this is by the way is exactly what a good soundalike composer is asked to exploit — perilous though it might be.

-Let’s hear the soundalike.
+Let’s hear this soundalike.
 Here’s a youtube video, published by the NZ National Party in its campaign.

 We hear that chugging electric guitar at the beginning of the video, and we react.
-But an important question is, if we play “Lose Yourself” on clarinets, is it still “Lose Yourself?”
-The answer is, “yes.”
-Then the next question is, “if we play this other track, “Eminem-esque” on clarinets as well, no signature guitar chunk chunk chunk chunk, is it substantially the same as “Lose Yourself?”
+But an important question would be, if we play “Lose Yourself” on clarinets, is it still “Lose Yourself?”
+The answer I want you to say is “yes, it is.”
+Then the next question is, “if we play this other track, “Eminem-esque” on clarinets as well, without the signature guitar chunk chunk chunk chunk, is it substantially the same as “Lose Yourself?”
 Let’s consider it.

 Both tracks begin with eighth notes, 8 to the bar more or less, playing an interval (that’s two notes of a certain distance apart) The figure is essentially two notes: The note “A” along with either an “E” or an “F.” (transposed)

-There are no lyrics, so is that a melody?
+There are no lyrics, so, is this a melody?
 Yes!
 If you’re humming the tune at breakfast as I did this morning you hum just those E’s and F’s.
 They’re the melody.
-And by the way, what happened in my kitchen when I got to the end of those four bars was that my eleven year old muttered, “Yo, his palms are sweaty, knees weak, arms are heavy,” and smiled.
+And by the way, what happened in my kitchen when I got to the end of humming those four bars to myself this morning?
+My eleven-year-old muttered, “Yo, his palms are sweaty, knees weak, arms are heavy,” and smiled.
 Iconic.